sandervanhooft/vaporize-spark-mollie/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/sandervanhooft/vaporize-spark-mollie.svg?style=flat-square)](https://packagist.org/packages/sandervanhooft/vaporize-spark-mollie)

 Running Spark for Mollie requires you to make a few modifications before it fully runs on Laravel Vapor.

-The default installation will break the profile photo upload (teams and users) and the invoice pdf download.
+The default installation Spark will break the profile photo upload (teams and users) and the invoice pdf download.
 This package takes care of that.

+## Installation
 It is recommended to use this package on a fresh installation of Spark for Mollie.

-## Installation

 You can install the package via composer: